syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 ```

-In addition to using the [iconCss](../api/rich-text-editor/emojiPickerSettings/iconCss) property as the first priority for defining the style of the emoji icon in the heading, you also have the option to provide custom code for the icon itself.
-If the `iconCss` property is not needed, you can utilize the [code](../api/rich-text-editor/emojiPickerSettings/code) property which represents the Unicode of the icon displayed in the emoji picker toolbar item.

-In the emoji picker popup, there are multiple emojis available.
-If you want to find a particular emoji, you can filter them by typing the name of the emoji in the input box.However, if you prefer not to have an input box for filtering, you can simply set the [showSearchBox](../api/rich-text-editor/emojiPickerSettings/showSearchBox) property to false.
+Additionally, you have the option to customize the icons of toolbar items using the [iconCss](../api/rich-text-editor/emojiPickerSettings/iconCss) and [code](../api/rich-text-editor/emojiPickerSettings/code) properties.
+The `iconCSS` property allows you to define a custom CSS class for the toolbar item icon, while the `code` property enables you to specify the Unicode character code for the icon.

+When both `iconCSS` and `code` properties are provided, the `iconCSS` property takes precedence in determining the appearance of the toolbar item icon.

+Additionally, you have the option to enhance the user experience by implementing a filtering feature for efficiently managing a large dataset of emojis.
+By setting the [showSearchBox](../api/rich-text-editor/emojiPickerSettings/showSearchBox) parameter to true (which is the default value), users will be able to utilize a search box to filter the displayed emojis according to their preferences.

 The following code example shows how to add the emoji picker tool in the RichTextEditor.